Ted Stevens International Airport

 These parts of the CFR provide the regulatory framework for managing aircraft noise in the United States, balancing the operational needs of the aviation industry with the noise exposure on communities surrounding airports.

 ANC does not have the ability to control the number or type of aircraft that operate at the Airport, to dictate the runways aircraft use, to control aircraft flight paths, or to limit the time of day or night that aircraft take off or land.
-The FAA and the pilots determine which runways and aircraft flight paths are used.
+The Federal Aviation Administration (FAA) and the pilots determine which runways and aircraft flight paths are used.
 The aircraft operators determine the number of flights and the types of planes that are flown.
-Additionally, federal law prevents the airport sponsor from limiting the hours of the day or night when aircraft are allowed to operate.
+Additionally, federal law prevents the airport sponsor (owner and/or operator) from limiting the hours of the day or night when aircraft are allowed to operate.

-What are some examples of potential mitigation measures that might come out of a Part 150 project?
+What are some examples of potential mitigation measures that might come out of a Part 150 Study project?

-Potential mitigation measures from a Part 150 project fall within three categories: operational, land use, and administrative.
+Potential mitigation measures from a Part 150 Study project fall within three categories: operational, land use, and administrative.

-Mitigation measures for operational alternatives include:
+- Mitigation measures for operational alternatives include:

-Airport and Airspace Use measures like preferential runway use system, power and flap settings, denial of use of airport for aircraft not meeting federal noise standards, and measures limited by Part 161 (Part 161 restricts airport’s ability to regulate airport access based on noise) which include capacity limits based on defined noise limits, landing fees based on noise, complete or partial curfews, a ban on all jet aircraft, and touch-and-go restriction.
+- Airport and Airspace Use measures like preferential runway use system, power and flap settings, denial of use of airport for aircraft not meeting federal noise standards, and measures limited by Part 161 (Part 161 restricts airport’s ability to regulate airport access based on noise) which include capacity limits based on defined noise limits, landing fees based on noise, complete or partial curfews, a ban on all jet aircraft, and touch-and-go restriction.

-Land use mitigation measures include:
+- Land use mitigation measures include:

 - Corrective Land Use measures like acquisition of land or interest therein and sound insulation.